 If you use liquid smoke, please only use one with water and smoke listed as ingredients and nothing else.
 Cheap liquid will ruin this.
 I use Wright's.

-No liquid is needed to cook pulled pork.
-It is unnecessary and will change the texture of the "bark" you are getting with the dry rub.
+No liquid is needed to cook pulled pork in the slow cooker.
+Liquid will change the texture of the "bark" you get with the dry rub.

 There must be some time for the fluid and melted connective tissue to reabsorb into the meat cells.

-Wrap with foil, then a couple of towels, then let the fluid absorb for at least 15 minutes, but one hour is better.
+Wrap with foil and a couple of towels, then let the fluid absorb for at least 15 minutes, but 1 to 2 hours is better.

-To help timing, you can delay shedding time by 2-3 hours by wrapping the foil-sealed butt in multiple towels and a small cooler if you have one.
+To help timing, you can delay shedding time by up to 3 hours by wrapping the foil-sealed butt in multiple towels and a small cooler.

 It's not a good ideaโit will not shred well.
 It is better to shred correctly while hot.

 Some crock pots won't do it.
-Do not try to shred pork butt that did not reach at least 185ยฐ because the connective tissue is not melted and will not be good.
+Do not try to shred pork butt that did not reach at least 190ยฐ because the connective tissue is not fully melted and will not be good.
 Get to 195ยฐ, but 200ยฐ to 205ยฐ is better.

-You can move the pork butt to a 250ยฐ-300ยฐ oven on a tray and finish cooking uncovered in the oven.
+You can move the pork butt to a 250ยฐ-300ยฐ oven on a tray and finish cooking uncovered in the oven if your crock pot can not get to the suggested internal temperature.

 ๐What are Boston butt, pork butt, and pork shoulder

-Pork butt and Boston butt are the same thing and is the best cut of pork to make great pulled pork due to the fat, marbling, and connective tissue content.
-The clear plate is occasionally included with the pork butt and is prized for its moisture and tenderness.
+Pork butt and Boston butt are the same thing and are the best cut of pork to make great pulled pork due to the fat, marbling, and connective tissue content.
+The clear plate (a thin muscle above the butt) is occasionally included with the pork butt and is prized for its moisture and tenderness.

-Boston butt and pork shoulder are not the same things.
+Boston butt and pork shoulder are not the same things, although many people use the terms interchangeably.
 To add to the confusion, the name "pork shoulder" also refers to a primal cut with two major subprimal parts, the Boston butt and the picnic shoulder (AKA pork shoulder.)

 The pork butt is above the picnic shoulder in the pork shoulder primal cut.
 While the whole primal cut is well-marbled and tough meat, the butt area has more connective tissue to melt and is the cut of choice for pulled pork and carnitas.